 "But I thought as a team we played well, not only the front line but the back line played very well, [they] were solid and we were able to see the game out in the end."

-from four games, Wales' hopes of qualifying for the 2014 World Cup finals from Group A are remote.
+With one win from four games, Wales' hopes of qualifying for the 2014 World Cup finals from Group A are remote.

 Coleman's side are seven points adrift of leaders Belgium and Croatia, who come to Cardiff in March four days after Wales' visit to Scotland.